Weisonorz/tft-chess-battle/README.md

 | **Reset Game** | R | Start over |
 | **Quit** | ESC | Exit game |

+---

+## 🃏 Effect Cards & Shop System

+### Card System

+- **Effect cards** are now integrated into the shop and economy.
+- Shop appears every 3 rounds, with 5 slots per shop:
+  - **50%** chance for chess piece
+  - **30%** chance for effect card
+  - **20%** chance for consumable
+- Cards cost **3 coins**.

+#### Card Types

+- **Arrow Volley** (Immediate): Instantly deals 1 damage to all enemy units on the board.
+Dead units are removed and their spaces freed.
+- **Disarm** (Stored): Added to your Card Inventory.
+Click to select an enemy unit and set its attack to 0 permanently.

+#### UI Integration

+- Shop UI displays cards with icons, name, cost, and a ⚡ for immediate cards.
+- Stored cards appear in a Card Inventory panel and are clickable for targeted effects.

+#### Usage

+- Buying a card deducts coins.
+- Immediate cards resolve instantly.
+- Stored cards are added to inventory for later use.

+#### Restart Behavior

+- After game over, the UI does **not** restart automatically.
+- Manual restart is required via mouse click or key press.
+- Restarted game always launches in fullscreen mode.

+---

 ## 🏗️ Technical Architecture

 ### Project Structure